I’m a Canadian author — I write fiction and narrative nonfiction. I’m also a former professional tree planter.

 In seventeen seasons I planted more than a million trees.
 I don’t do it for a living any more, but for some strange reason it took me a whole book to explain, I miss it every day.

 For the curious, here is my official bio:

 Charlotte Gill is the author Eating Dirt, a tree-planting memoir nominated for the Hilary Weston Writers’ Trust Prize, the Charles Taylor Prize, and two B.C.
 Book Prizes.
 It was the 2012 winner of the B.C.
 National Award for Canadian Non-Fiction.
 Her previous book, Ladykiller, was a finalist for the Governor General’s Literary Award and winner of the B.C.
 Book Prize for fiction.
 Her work has appeared in Best Canadian Stories, The Journey Prize Stories, and many magazines.
-She teaches creative writing in the graduate program at the University of British Columbia and is currently faculty in Literary Arts at the Banff Centre.
+She teaches writing in the graduate writing programs at the University of British Columbia and the University of King’s College.
 She lives on the Sunshine Coast of British Columbia, Canada.